tonyduckles/octopress/source/_posts/2012-02-01-svn2svn-replaying-svn-history.markdown

-* **Better verbosity output, and optional debug output.** As I was playing with the rewrite, I quickly found I needed better debug output, to see which shell commands were being run and ot display just general debug/status messages as we do all this new complicate ancestry-walking logic.
+* **Better verbosity output, and optional debug output.** As I was playing with the rewrite, I quickly found I needed better debug output, to see which shell commands were being run and to display just general debug/status messages as we do all this new complicate ancestry-walking logic.
 Bonus: the debugging messages have colored output, using [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code#CSI_codes) which all